Your Christmas recycling guide for a greener festive season

 5. Polystyrene

-This isn’t recyclable and should go in general waste
+This isn’t recyclable and should go in general waste.

 Spread holiday cheer with sustainable choices

-At Tom White, we’re here to make festive recycling simple and efficient.
+At Tom White, we’re here to make Christmas recycling simple and efficient.
 Whether it’s clearing out after a big family gathering or managing extra waste, we’re committed to helping you recycle responsibly.
 From Christmas tree recycling to cardboard boxes and cards, we’ve got you covered.

 Your Christmas recycling FAQs